testmonitor/laravel-vue-i18n-generator/README.md

 called `vue-i18n-locales.js` located in `/resources/js/i18n`.

 By default, your Laravel language path is used to determine which files to include.
-You can override this behaviour using the path option:
+You can override this behavior using the path option:

     $ php artisan vue:translations --path=resources/lang

-You can change the output file path by specifying the output option:
+There is also an option to change the output file path:

     $ php artisan vue:translations --output=resources/js/i18n.js